LaRa-BoY/VectoKore-YouTube-Downloader/README.md

-# VectoKore Media Downloader 🚀
+# VectoKore YouTube Downloader 🚀

-**VectoKore Media Downloader** is a fast, lightweight, and feature-rich desktop media extraction suite for Windows.
+**VectoKore YouTube Downloader** is a fast, lightweight, and feature-rich desktop media extraction suite for Windows.
 Rebuilt from the ground up with a lightning-fast native C# and .NET architecture, it empowers users to seamlessly fetch high-definition video, complete playlists, and high-bitrate audio from virtually any website across the web—including YouTube, TikTok, Facebook, Instagram, and thousands of other streaming, hosting, and adult video sites.

 ---